 • Parks maintenance crews work to improve the quality of Mentor’s urban setting through the proper care and preservation of open space and conservation areas.
 Staff maintains all parks, municipal grounds, roadside areas and athletic fields.

 • Storm Drainage crews maintain and install various types of improvements including pipe installation, replacements, repair and ditch excavations.
-The most widespread program is the roadside ditching and driveway culvert reconstruction.

 • Equipment Maintenance Division is responsible for the maintenance and repair of 100 large motorized vehicles and 200 other pieces of equipment utilized throughout the year by city departments.